viggyfresh/CliNER/README.rst

 (4) Get i2b2 2010 shared task data

-    The Data Use and Confidentiality Agreement with i2b2 forbids us from redistributing their data.
-In order to gain access, you must go to:
+    The Data Use and Confidentiality Agreement (DUA) with i2b2 forbids us from redistributing the i2b2 data.
+In order to gain access to the data, you must go to:

     https://www.i2b2.org/NLP/DataSets/AgreementAR.php